-Initial development of abYsis was funded by UCB (2006-2009) and a BBSRC studentship to KRA.
-Subsequent development has been funded by a BBSRC Follow On Fund grant (BB/K015443/1) and by funds raised through sales of abYsis to commercial companies for in-house use.
-The UCL Research Software Development Team are also thanked for their contributions to the code.
+Initial development of abYsis was funded by UCB (2006-2009) and a BBSRC studentship to K.R.A.
+Subsequent development has been funded by a BBSRC Follow-On Fund grant (BB/K015443/1) and by funds raised through sales of abYsis to commercial companies for in-house use.
+We thank the UCL Research Software Development Team for their contributions to the code.